sharanya-27/Pizza_Sales_Analysis_SQL/README.md

 ![image](https://github.com/sharanya-27/pizza_sales_analysis/assets/142989454/958d5555-d9d8-4446-8ac5-30ce775f7afe)

-This metric provides a clear measure of the overall financial performance of your pizza sales.
-It indicates the total amount of money generated from pizza orders over a specific period, reflecting the revenue potential of your
+This metric provides a clear measure of the overall financial performance of the pizza sales.
+It indicates the total amount of money generated from pizza orders over a specific period, reflecting the revenue potential of the business.

 + __Average Order Value:__